Alejogb1/job-board/blog-data/how-can-i-restrict-cloudtrail-logging-for-specific-users.md

 id: "how-can-i-restrict-cloudtrail-logging-for-specific-users"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve actually faced this particular challenge a few times, notably during a compliance audit where we needed extremely granular control over who's actions were logged in CloudTrail.
 The standard approach of just turning on CloudTrail globally simply wouldn't cut it; we needed to filter, and filter carefully.
 The key thing to understand is that CloudTrail itself doesn’t directly offer user-level filtering based on, say, IAM user names.
 Instead, you accomplish this restriction using what's called 'data events' and 'management events', along with judicious application of AWS Organizations if you're dealing with a multi-account setup.
 I'll break this down.

 First, a conceptual clarification is in order: there are two fundamental event types in CloudTrail: management events and data events.
 Management events concern changes to resource configurations (like creating an ec2 instance, updating a security group).
-Data events record interactions *within* the resources themselves (like getting an object from S3, or running a Lambda function).
+Data events record interactions _within_ the resources themselves (like getting an object from S3, or running a Lambda function).
 While filtering management events based on users is not directly supported, you have quite flexible control over data events, and with careful planning, you can accomplish effective user-specific logging restriction indirectly.

 The primary method for filtering down on data events is by using selectors.
-Data events can be logged based on resource type (S3 bucket, Lambda function, etc.), and, crucially, based on *specific resource instances* via ARNs (Amazon Resource Names).
-This allows us to specify exactly *which* resources’ data plane activities we wish to log, which, combined with a carefully thought out IAM policy structure and, possibly, some serverless automation, will get you where you want to go.
+Data events can be logged based on resource type (S3 bucket, Lambda function, etc.), and, crucially, based on _specific resource instances_ via ARNs (Amazon Resource Names).
+This allows us to specify exactly _which_ resources’ data plane activities we wish to log, which, combined with a carefully thought out IAM policy structure and, possibly, some serverless automation, will get you where you want to go.

 For instance, you might configure separate data events trails, each targeted at logging different sets of S3 buckets.
 If you then limit access to those particular S3 buckets to distinct IAM users, the trail itself becomes effectively restricted to those users' activities without directly filtering based on their identity in the trail’s definition itself.
 The user who makes API calls to those specific buckets will be the one whose actions are logged in the respective trail.
 The "who" is derived indirectly by "what" resources are being accessed, not by directly inspecting IAM user identities.